diegocasmo/diegocasmo.github.io/content/blog/2024-10-07-simple-next.js-magic-link-jwt-authentication-with-prisma-postgresql-and-resend.md

 yarn prisma migrate dev --name init
 ```

-The `migrate dev` command will prompt you to name your migration (e.g., `init`).
-It will also create a new migration file in the `prisma/migrations` directory, allowing you to track changes to your schema over time.
+The `migrate dev` command will create a new migration file in the `prisma/migrations` directory, allowing you to track changes to your schema over time.

 Once the migration is complete, create a new file called `prisma.ts` in your `src/lib` directory to configure the Prisma client: